lbryio/spec/index.md

 - `AcceptedHeight` is the height when the stake was accepted
 - `TakeoverHeight` is the most recent height at which the controlling claim for the name changed

 In written form, the delay before a stake becomes active is equal to the height at which the stake was accepted minus height of the last takeover, divided by 32.
-This delay is capped at a maximum of 4032 blocks, which is 7 days of blocks at 2.5 minutes per block (our target block time).
+This delay is capped at a maximum of 4032 blocks, which is 7 days of blocks at 2.5 minutes per block (the target block time).
 It takes approximately 224 days without a takeover to reach the max delay.

 The purpose of this delay is to give long-standing claimants time to respond to changes, while still keeping takeover times reasonable and allowing recent or contentious claims to change state quickly.